O N M A K I N G

 My childhood was full of making music, paintings, scrapbooks, and one-woman theatre productions.
 I would build the instruments myself, hang a bed-sheet for a backdrop, and sell tickets to the show to my family members and our cat—this doesn’t feel far off from my art practices today.
 My long-standing relationship with DIY problem solving is still very central to my creative processes, now evidenced in my work as a dancer, dance-maker, collage-maker, and writer.
 I consistently find these multiple modes of creating bleeding into one another and filtering themselves into the live performance experiences I aim to create.

-I use these processes as an empathetic way of relating to the world and trust them to bring challenge, curiosity, and healing to my life.
-For me, my artistic practices serve as an attempt at resolution and I aim to curate similar experiences for audience members and collaborators alike.
-Our communal practices become vital, our problem-solving skills more keen, and our sense of selves more fulfilled as our time in the studio directly relates to the every-day; a cyclical endeavor from collaging, choreographing, and beyond.
+I use these processes as a tactic of survival and trust them to bring challenge, grounding, and resolution to my life.
+For me, my artistic practices serve as an attempt to situate myself in relationship with a post-trauma moving body, a lineage of artistic mentors, the greater world, and my own self-perception.
+Our communal practices are vital to sharpen our problem-solving skills and fill out our sense of selves as our time in the studio directly relates to the every-day; a cyclical endeavor from collaging, choreographing, and beyond.